About Our Community

 Our residents have the security of knowing that several major hospitals, including Salinas Valley Memorial, Natividad Medical Center and Community Hospital of the Monterey Peninsula, are close by.
 In addition, we bring in outside health care providers as needed to provide physical therapy, occupational therapy, speech therapy, home health and hospice care.

-Several of our staff members have been with our community for more than 10 years, including three of our directors and many of our caregivers.
 All of our employees take their responsibilities very seriously and become closely involved in the lives of our residents.
 They see each resident as an individual and treat them with a great deal of dignity and respect.
-After all, the word Brookdale means to retire with dignity.
 They show honest concern and do whatever they need to make the individual feeling comfortable.
-For our 35 staff members, working at Harden Ranch isn’t just a job; it’s their calling – and with that calling comes sincere passion and compassion for the people we serve.
+For our 35 staff members, working at Brookdale Salinas isn’t just a job; it’s their calling – and with that calling comes sincere passion and compassion for the people we serve.

 Our Community Lifestyle